CristiManolescu/Ships-Containers-API/README.md

 ShipsContainers is an API for the interview challenge described in the challenge.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

 # How to run
-Run in IntelliJ or Eclipse the main class _ShipsContainersMain_ and try the endpoints in the browser or a software such as PostMan.
+Run in IntelliJ or Eclipse the main class [ShipsContainersMain](/src/main/java/com/cargomate/shipscontainers/ShipsContainersMain.java) and try the endpoints in the browser or a software such as PostMan.

 # API Endpoints